 As an organ recitalist I have been touring with major works from the organ litterature by e.g. Max Reger, Louis Vierne, Ch.M.Widor and, of course, J.S.Bach.
 In the autumn of 1989, for instance, I performed on the major organs in Washington D.C., i.e. at the E. Skinner organ (189 stops) of the Washington Cathedral and on the Moeller organs of The National City Christian Church (listen to my performance of Reubke’s Sonata at the NCCC)

 and The National Shrine (listen to my recital Aug.
 2006, Vierne’s 4th, here).
-I am employed as an organist & choirmaster at Sthens Kirke, Helsingoer, Denmark, the city where the famous composer Dietrich Buxtehude came from.
+During the period 1984 – 2022 I was employed as an organist & choirmaster at Sthens Kirke, Helsingoer, Denmark, the city where the famous composer Dietrich Buxtehude came from.
+I’m now retired as a state serviceman, but still working as an organist at the Norwegian Church in Copenhagen and as a substitute organist.
 My secondary instrument is the piano (I studied piano playing with Peter Westenholz, Rodolfo Llambías and Ludmila Lysenko).
 During the first half of the year 2001 I’ve managed to get both a Steinway grand piano to my church and my home as well.
-Though as an free time pianist I find the Steinway pianos beeing a great inspiration to my professioal career as an organist.
+Though as an free time pianist I find the Steinway pianos being a great inspiration to my professional career as an organist.
 Both sound and touch are of unique qualities!